dobuora/grant-framework/applications/EOSsupportio_EOSfinity_V02.md

 - how you intend to use, enhance, promote and support your project in the short term, and
 - the team's long-term plans and intentions in relation to it.

+EOS Support and Roro Technology intends to continue research and development to improve the EOS tools.
+In addition, we intend to:
+- support the EOS community using our tools
+- host and deploy the tools for other parties
+- Maintain future iterated code for organizations
+- continue to iterate EOSfinity software for organizations
+- Develop more needed and useful tools for the EOS Community
+- Hire another full time blockchain developer to help us with building features

 ## Additional Information